Demopolis, Alabama: American settlement

 Some flaws and limitations of the original town plan became apparent by the late 1820s and 1830s.
 The typical town lots, at 75 ft wide and 150 ft deep, were not conducive to construction of the stately homes desired by the more prosperous residents.
 Some grand mansions were completed by the late 1820s.
 One of the first was the brick 2 1/2-story Federal-style Allen Glover house at the foot of Capitol Street.
 It was one of the, if not the first, neoclassical structures to be built in Marengo County.
 Glover built Bluff Hall (1832) for his daughter, Sarah Serena, and son-in-law, Francis Strother Lyon.

 The town plan was also lacking a clearly defined business district, resulting in commercial and residential buildings mixed together all over town.
 As development shifted, some areas became blighted because of less desirable uses.
 Some stores opened around the town square, however, and warehouses started to appear adjacent to the town's three major river landings, Upper Landing, above the modern Demopolis Yacht Basin and Marina; Webb's Landing at the western terminus of Washington Street; and Lower Landing to the west of Riverside Cemetery and the Whitfield Canal.

-By the 1830s Demopolis had developed into a regional commercial river hub, attracting American and European-born craftsmen and merchants, including the Beysiegle, Breitling, Breton, Dupertuis, Foster, Hummell, Kirker, Knapp, Marx, Michael, Mulligan, Oberling, Rhodes, Rudisill, Rosenbaum, Schmidt, Shahan, Stallings, and Zaiser families.
-Numerous plantation owners also established townhouses in the community or on its outskirts, including the Allen, Ashe, Curtis, DuBose, Foscue, Glover, Griffin, Lane, Lyon, McAllister, Prout, Reese, Strudwick, Tayloe, Whitfield, and Vaughan families.
+By the 1830s Demopolis had developed into a regional commercial river hub, attracting American and European-born craftsmen and merchants.
+Numerous plantation owners also established townhouses in the community or on its outskirts.
 But Demopolis was not dominated by a homogeneous elite planter class, as happened in other towns of the region.
 During these years and in the future, the river trade also brought numerous people with a desire for raucous entertainment.
 This created a profitable and brisk trade for those operating taverns and did much to earn early Demopolis a reputation for decadence.

 During the 1840s many of the streets laid out by the town fathers had yet to be opened to traffic.
 The town council focused attention on clearing the intended streets and opening them to traffic, making other street improvements, and building wooden sidewalks along major thoroughfares to lift pedestrians above the mud.
 The council also approved measures to protect trees in the common areas and streets.